mags0ft/spamfilter/docs/filters.md

 ```

 - **passed** indicated whether the string did complete the check successfully and therefore wasn't indicated as spam.
-- **output_string** is the string returned by the filter as it might do corrections on it like lower-casing all letters in case it's too much capital.
+- **output_string** is the string returned by the filter as it might do corrections on it like lower-casing all letters in case it contains too many capital letters.

 ---